Is milk & other dairy high in vitamin B12?

 Does the cooking of milk destroy vitamin B12?

-Vitamin B12 in milk isn’t as vulnerable as other vitamins.
-It resists pasteurization and heating.
 Also, vitamin B12 in milk remains stable during storage in the refrigerator for at least 9 days.

 Are other types of milk naturally high in vitamin B12?

-All types of milks are good dietary sources of vitamin B12.
+All types of milk are good dietary sources of vitamin B12.
 But, milk from ruminants is the richest milk in vitamin B12.
 The ruminal microflora naturally synthesizes high amounts of vitamin B12, which are transferred to milk.

-For instance, sheep milk contains 0.7 mcg of vitamin B12 per 100g, or 1.7 mcg per cup.
+For instance, sheep milk contains 0.7 mcg of vitamin B12 per 100g or 1.7 mcg per cup.
 A serving of sheep milk provides up to 70% of the recommended daily intake of vitamin B12.[7]

-Buffalo milk contains 0.36 mcg per 100g, or 0.88 mcg per serving.
+Buffalo milk contains 0.36 mcg per 100g or 0.88 mcg per serving.

 Only goat’s milk contains negligible amounts of vitamin B12.